 Day Trip 1 - Melbourne East

-Walking day trip start at the corner of Victoria Parade / Street (N4) on the Carlton Gardens side (you'll work it out) and you have started the tour...
+Day trip starting at the intersection of Victoria Parade / Victoria Street and Latrobe Street on the Carlton Gardens side (at Stop #9)

-Look back at the very relaxing Carlton Gardens, home to the birth place of our nation, the ornate Royal Exhibition Buildings.
+Look back at the very relaxing Carlton Gardens, home to the ornate Royal Exhibition Buildings.

 On your left, Parliament House, home of the Victoria Government

-On your left, Treasury Gardens, home to Cooks Cottage and the Fairy Tree
+On your left, Treasury Gardens and Fitzroy Gardens, home to Cooks Cottage and the Fairy Tree

-On your left, as the tram turns right into Flinders Street, pay attention and you will see the famous M.C.G, Melbourne Cricket Ground or the 'G' as the locals know it... home of Australian Rules Football and the 1956 Olympic Games.
+On your left, as the tram turns right into Flinders Street, to the left in the distance is the famous Melbourne Cricket Ground (MCG) or the 'G' as the locals know it... home of Australian Rules Football and the 1956 Olympic Games.

-On your left, across the rail yards is the Melbourne Tennis Centre and other sporting arena's and the new, Riverside Park (Birramung).
+On your left down Flinders Street, across the rail yards is the Melbourne Tennis Centre and other sporting arena's and Riverside Park (Birramung).
 Staying on your left, you will be coming up to building works of Federation Square.
 This is the corner of Flinders and Swanston and where you get off the tram... wasn't it a fun ride?

 When you are safely on the footpath, looking away from the new square on each of the three other corners is a Melbourne icon.
 The beautiful St Paul's Church nestling quietly amoungst the hub of the city and buildings.